 Whale Watching in South Africa with Raggy Charters

-Welcome to Raggy Charters in combination with the Baywatch Marine Conservation Project.
+Welcome to Raggy Charters in combination with the Baywatch Marine Conservation Project, offering expertly guided whale watching cruises in South Africa.

-Our boat cruises possibly cover the longest distance of any ocean safari along the South African coast, lasting for 3-4 hours and covering 50km.
+Our wildlife and whale watching boat cruises possibly cover the longest distance of any ocean safari along the South African coast, lasting for 3-4 hours and covering 50km.
 This provides guests with a better chance of seeing the full array of marine wildlife Algoa Bay has to offer.

 As far as we are aware we are also the oldest marine eco tour company combined with a conservation project in Africa – since 1992.
 We are owner run and managed and use the volunteer system to assist in our tours and projects.
 We specialise in taking tourists, photographers, corporate office party groups, TV crews and marine wildlife enthusiasts on ocean safaris to watch the whales, dolphins, penguins and other natural wonders of Algoa Bay.

 Almost all boat cruises are personally led by knowledgeable conservationist, wildlife educator and marine safari specialist Lloyd Edwards, who comes highly recommended by the BBC as your tour guide around the Port Elizabeth coast.
-Click here for full details.
+Read more about the BBC's work in Port Elizabeth with Lloyd Edwards.

-The Safety Authority certified 28-foot and 35-foot catamaran cruisers were specially built for Eastern Cape sea conditions and are licensed to carry 12 and 20 passengers subject to a minimum of 4 passengers (if you are less we will fit you in with another group).
+The Safety Authority certified 28-foot and 35-foot catamaran cruisers were specially built for Eastern Cape sea conditions and are licensed to carry 10 and 20 passengers subject to a minimum of 4 passengers (if you are less we will try and fit you in with another group).

 Please feel free to book via email, as they will all be personally responded to in order to suit your needs.